gzvvyx/pv179-project/README.md

 - EF Core audit logging to `AuditLogs` table (entity create/update/delete)
 - Layered architecture: DAL, Infra, Business, Common, API, MVC
 - GitLab CI/CD for automated build/test validation

+### Search & Filtering
+- Users can search across videos, playlists, and creators.
+- Sidebar filters allow narrowing results by:
+  - **Content type** (videos, playlists, creators)
+  - **Video categories**
+  - **Date range**
+  - **Sorting** (by title, date created, last updated)
+- Category filter is context-aware and only visible when searching for videos.
+- Pagination is supported for large result sets.

+### Video Detail Page
+- Each video has a dedicated detail page with:
+  - Video, title, description, upload date, and creator info
+  - List of assigned categories

+### Video Categories
+- Each video has one **primary** category
+- Each video can have multiple **secondary** categories

+### Gift Cards
+- Gift cards are special products that can be purchased and redeemed for credit or discounts on the platform.
+- Each gift card can have multiple unique codes (`GiftCardCode`), which can be distributed to users.
+- The value of the gift card is applied to the purchase (e.g., as a discount or credit).
+- Gift cards and their codes are visible in the user's order history if used.

+### Orders
+- Each order (`Order`) tracks:
+  - The buyer (orderer) and the seller (creator)
+  - The order date, amount, and current status (pending, completed, failed)
+  - Linked gift card code if a gift card was used for the purchase
+  - Timeline information (created, updated)
+- Users can view their order history on the **My Orders** page, which lists all their past and current orders.
+- Each order in the list can be clicked to view a detailed **Order Detail** page, which shows:
+  - All order information (status, amount, parties, timeline)
+  - The gift card code used (if any)
+  - Contextual alerts for payment status (pending, completed, failed)

+### Subscription & Purchase Flow

+- Each creator (user) has a simple public detail page, where users can view their profile and content.
+- Clicking **Subscribe** starts the purchase process for a subscription to the selected creator.
+- In the purchase process, the user can immediately enter a **gift card code** to apply a discount or credit.
+- The user then confirms the purchase by clicking the **Pay** button.
+- After payment, the system creates both a **Subscription** (linking the user to the creator) and an **Order** (tracking the transaction, payment status, and any applied gift card).

 ### Audit logger
 Entity changes are recorded into an `AuditLogs` table automatically during `SaveChanges`/`SaveChangesAsync`.